Balochistan Govt Allocates Rs 3.4 Bln For Strengthening PDMA - UrduPoint

 Balochistan Govt Allocates Rs 3.4 Bln For Strengthening PDMA

-Balochistan government had allocated Rs 3.4 billion to strengthen the Provincial Disaster Management Authority (PDMA) for coping with impending disaster risks and better disaster management
+Balochistan government has allocated Rs 3.4 billion to strengthen the Provincial Disaster Management Authority (PDMA) for coping with impending disaster risks and better disaster management

 Talking to APP, an official of the Balochistan government said the PDMA had been directed to take precautionary measures during the monsoon period to tackle the impending calamities in the province.